yilmazbahadir/yilmazbahadir.github.io/a-technical-zoom-in-to-nem.md

 ![Rest Request Flow](/assets/images/nem-technical-zoom-in-rest-req-flow.png)

 ## How does peer to peer communication work?
-When the node boots, while it's booting the peer network, it loads the initial(pre-trusted) peer list from the `peer-config_[mainnet|testnet].json` file.
+When the node boots, during the peer network boot, it loads the initial(pre-trusted) peer list from the `peer-config_[mainnet|testnet].json` file.

-During the boot there created a scheduled task(in `PeerNetworkScheduler.addTasks`) to refresh the peer nodes.
+During the boot there is a scheduled task created with the name `REFRESH` (in `PeerNetworkScheduler.addTasks`) to refresh the peer nodes.

-`NodeRefresher` refreshes the peer list, by making authenticated calls to `node/info` and `/node/peer-list/active` and stores the info in the local cache on a peer (selected using `PreTrustAwareNodeSelector`).
+`NodeRefresher` (triggered by the scheduled task `REFRESH`) refreshes the peer list, by making authenticated calls to `node/info` and `/node/peer-list/active` and stores the info in the local cache on a peer (selected using `PreTrustAwareNodeSelector`).

 Peers call `@P2PApi` annotated API endpoints, mostly authenticated by sending a challenge and verifying the returned signature(whether signed by the expected node).